 5. Do Something Fun

 My second year living in Thailand, a few friends and I decided we needed to get out of Bangkok for a change of scenery.
 Naturally, we headed for the beach!
-I spent Christmas day snorkelling and getting a massage on the beach.
+I spent Christmas day snorkeling and getting a massage on the beach.
 On Boxing Day I started my scuba diving certification.
 Sometimes doing something new or taking a local getaway is the best cure for the holiday blues.
+Spending Christmas abroad can be a time to try something different and unconventional.